annika-philipp/sample-ruby-rails-app/README.md

 # Adventures in Ruby on Rails land

-Simple add to teach myself Ruby on Rails.
+Simple app to teach myself Ruby on Rails.
 Good stuff!